kexiZeroing/FE-Learning-notes/doc/git.md

 ### speed up git clone
 `git clone [repo] --depth=1` When you don't need the entire history of a repository, you can speed up the download by specifying the number of revisions you need.

+### degit - straightforward project scaffolding
+[degit](https://github.com/Rich-Harris/degit) makes copies of git repositories.
+When you run `degit some-user/some-repo`, it will find the latest commit and download the associated tar file if it doesn't exist locally.
+This is much quicker than using git clone, because you're not downloading the entire git history.

 ### update your GitHub fork
 Take contributing to Angular as an example.
 You have a fork of the Angular repository.
 You want to update your GitHub fork to the new `main` branch naming:
 1. git checkout master